 Many professionals are employed by the government through state, county, and local health departments.
 A typical job announcement will include skills such as the following: planning and coordinating health education activities, identifying and assessing target populations, conducting teacher in-service workshops, counseling in healthy lifestyle topics, developing curriculum, media campaigns, conducting pre-program and post-program surveys, doing follow-up evaluations with participants, and providing screening services for blood pressure, cholesterol, and body composition.

 Non-profit organizations such as the American Cancer Society, Utah AIDS Foundation, and American Diabetes Association hire health educators who are usually involved in making presentations, implementing community awareness programs, creating curriculum and materials for dissemination, in-servicing teachers, recruiting, training volunteers, fundraising, and hosting special events.

-Some health educators are hired in the clinical setting.
+Students who choose the Nuclear Medicine emphasis can become nuclear medicine technologists working directly with patients in hospitals and labs.
+Health educators are also hired in the clinical setting.
 Job responsibilities may include patient education for individuals and groups, needs assessments, and program development, implementation, and evaluation.
 A clinical background is highly recommended.

 Emergency Medical Services

 Health educators with an EMS background find jobs in many settings including hospitals, ambulances, fire service departments, law enforcement, and clinical health care.
 The skills health educators bring to these settings are improved patient care, illness and accident prevention, public speaking, program planning and evaluation, and needs assessment.
 Emergency Medical Services, like other healthcare fields, has recognized the importance of preventing illnesses and accidents as opposed to treatment after the fact.
 The field is moving toward expanded healthcare and preventive services, and health educators will continue to have a strong impact on this field.